easywebhub/easywebhub-com/content/how-to-add-content-of-websites.md

   + EasyBuilder combines Content and Layouts and generate ```HTML``` files of websites.
   + There are 2 types of users: Developers who build websites and Administrators who manage websites

-And  Content is the data of websites that could be added, modified using Content Form of EasyBuider.
+### Content is the data of websites that could be added, modified using Content Form of EasyBuider.
 Content data is defined in 2 ways

-###### 1. Content form: used for Administrators
+###### 1. Content form: for Administrators
    + the simple, clear form that is used for website administrators who do not know about development
    +
-###### 2: RAW form: actual data which is saved on files, Developers could use RAW form to defined data structures of websites
+###### 2: RAW form: for Developers
+   + actual data which is saved on files, Developers could use RAW form to defined data structures of websites